nazunalika/linux-guide-and-hints/source/el/sysadmin.rst

 This write up provides steps on the System Administrator experience.
 This is not an end-all, be-all, and has many variables to keep in mind.
 But can provide a baseline for you.

-Please keep in mind, this is for Red Hat based distributions, mainly CentOS 7 and Enterprise Linux 8.
-Scientific Linux 7 is not supported.
+Please keep in mind, this is for Red Hat based distributions, mainly Enterprise Linux 8 and 9.
+CentOS Stream works within reason.

 Also note that it will be recommended that you do things in ansible.
 The RHCE for RHEL 8 will require you to be able to use ansible.
 As such, we will be focusing on RHEL 8.